zhangxgu/BlueTooth-Finder/README.md

 # BlueTooth-Finder
+# This is a homework from computer networks.

 THis is a BlueTooth-Finder with Android Studio.
 You can open Android Studio and open the file MyApplication as a work space.
 Then let two telephones download the app.
 After that, you can randomly choose one as server with the other one client.
 ---------------------------------------------------------------------------------------------------------------------
 The functions are all about these three parts: